What’s over the horizon for food and farming culture in the South West? Rosanna Rothery put the question to four industry insiders

 ‘No one knows what impact climate change will have on us.
 The issue is adaptability and I think we can adapt to warmer climates and the potential for new crops,’ he says.
 ‘However, the truth is that agriculture is arriving at a point of a second revolution and I expect an explosion of urban growing, aquaponics, hydroponics and aeroponics bringing huge crop diversity and localism to the South West.

 ‘This is a very exciting time to be in agronomy as we embark on a world of artificial intelligence and hi-tech growing alongside sophisticated land management systems which will enhance, not diminish, biodiversity.’

 Time to legislate

-Much of the responsiblity for diet-related illnesses, Tim believes, lies with the government and he would like to see ‘legislation against addictive food combinations, help with exercise, and deep study of chemical pollutants which upset the endocrine system [to such a degree] that many overweight people are quite obviously being poisoned rather than eating too much.’
+Much of the responsiblity for diet-related illnesses, Tim believes, lies with the government and he would like to see ‘legislation against addictive food combinations, help with exercise, and deep study of chemical pollutants which upset the endocrine system that many overweight people are quite obviously being poisoned rather than eating too much.’